 Average download and upload speeds for 4G LTE

-If you are using LTE in 2022, at least in Europe and North America, you are likely to come across the advanced versions of LTE including LTE Advanced and LTE-Advanced Pro more frequently.
+If you are using LTE in 2022-23, at least in Europe and North America, you are likely to come across the advanced versions of LTE, including LTE Advanced and LTE-Advanced Pro, more frequently.
 Depending on the maturity of the cellular industry in your country, the mobile operator you choose, and the age of your mobile phone, you are still likely to come across the standard LTE networks that offer lower average speeds compared to LTE-Advanced.
 If you have an iPhone, Google Pixel phone or an Android phone that does not show different symbols for LTE and LTE-Advanced, it may be hard to know which 4G network is serving you.
-However, Android phones from Samsung or Huawei generally show LTE+ or 4G+ symbol for LTE Advanced.
+However, Android phones from Samsung or Huawei generally show LTE+ or 4G+ symbols for LTE Advanced.

 When a mobile phone is connected to the standard 4G LTE network, you can expect average download speeds of 15 Mbps to 20 Mbps and average upload speeds of 10 Mbps to 15 Mbps.
 The speeds may be slightly higher or lower depending on your mobile operator, phone and time of the day (e.g. peak hours).

 |Speed tests for 4G (LTE)||Average Download Speed||Average Upload Speed|

 |LTE||24.50 Mbps||15.30 Mbps|

 |LTE||16.00 Mbps||15.90 Mbps|